Get Help Now!

 Concerned for the safety of a child and don’t know what to do?
 Looking for support on talking with others about your concerns?
 Need accurate information, guidance and resources?
 Browse the sections below to find FREE and CONFIDENTIAL help.

 Call the Helpline (1.888.PREVENT)

 The Helpline strives to provide support, guidance and information to adults who wish to speak confidentially with our Helpline staff.
-Our phone availability varies at this time.
-Please try our Helpline during standard business hours (eastern time).
+We are open Monday through Friday from 12pm to 6pm EST. The Helpline is closed for standard business holidays.